shiftyp/rest-in-space/README.md

 # 🚀 REST in Space: API Lab

-Welcome to the REST API Lab!
+Welcome to this REST API Lab!
 This hands-on exercise will introduce you to RESTful API concepts and Express.js, a Node.js framework for building web applications and APIs.

 ## 🔰 Who this lab is for